pontojasko/reaper-ainomeator/README.md

   <em>Left: Advanced Options Panel &nbsp;&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;&nbsp; Right: Analysis Status</em>
 </p>

+- **Analysis Mode**: use **Detailed**.
 - **Analysis Backend**: start with **PANNs** as your baseline.
 It is generally the most fast starting point.
 You can also test Gemini or a hybrid solution if you want to explore another/better results.
-- **Analysis Mode**: use **Detailed**.
-- **Parallel Tracks**: with Gemini, keep the thread count `1` to avoid rate limits .
+- **Parallel Tracks**: with Gemini, keep the thread count `1` to avoid rate limits.
+- **Local Threads**: bigger better.

 ---